kylediaz/dipole-news/README.md

 **Required Must-have Stories**

 * User can scroll through a timeline of articles grouped together by event
+    * Swipe to hide, double tap to bookmark
 * Select an event to see all the articles on that event
+* Sign up/Log in/out of the app
+* Bookmark/follow events

 **Optional Nice-to-have Stories**

-* Bookmark/follow events
-    * Get notified when a new article is added to an event
+* Get notified when a new article is added to a bookmarked event
 * Users can report incorrect groupings made by the algorithm
     * point/rep system for those who have a good history of reports
 * Optionally filter out some of the default news sources
 * User can add their own RSS feed
+* Lazy-load content so the app is more responsive

 ### 2. Screen Archetypes